Indigenous land rights in Australia: Description and distinctions

 Native title in Australia includes rights and interests relating to land and waters held by Indigenous Australians under traditional laws and customs, and recognised in accordance with the Native Title Act 1993 (Cth).
 Although this is federal legislation and therefore applicable to the whole of Australia, the way in which the processes for native title operate in each state and territory is dependent on the history of the land rights arrangements of the particular state or territory.
 In some jurisdictions, titles to large areas of traditional lands were granted before the Act commenced.

-The Native Title Act was passed after the High Court of Australia' decision in Mabo and others v.
-Queensland (No. 2), the test case in claiming land rights through the court system, which recognised for the first time that Indigenous people had rights to their land governed by their own laws and customs pre-dating colonisation by thousands of years.
-It recognised the dispossession of their lands, and in particular that their laws included land title (native title), and that Indigenous land rights which had not been extinguished by subsequent Crown grants continued to exist.
+The Native Title Act was passed following the High Court of Australia decision of Mabo v Queensland (No. 2), which recognised for the first time that Indigenous people had rights to land sourced from their continuing connection to it and that these rights are recognised under Australian common law.
+Where these rights had not been extinguished through contradictory Crown grants, native titles continued to exist and could exist alongside certain title, such as crown leases.

 Different types of land rights laws exist in Australia, allowing for the renewed ownership of land to Indigenous Australians under various conditions.
 Land rights schemes are in place in the Northern Territory, Queensland (including the Torres Strait Islands), New South Wales, South Australia, Victoria and Tasmania.
 The land titles may recognise traditional interest in the land and protect those interests by giving Aboriginal people legal ownership of that land.
 Also, according to the National Native Title Tribunal: "A successful land rights claim usually results in a special grant of freehold title or perpetual lease.
 A title document for the land is issued.
 The title is normally held by a community or an organisation, not by individuals.
 There are usually some restrictions on selling, and dealing with, land that has been granted in a land rights claim.
 Normally, the land will be passed down to future generations in a way that recognises the community’s traditional connection to that country".

 Indigenous land rights relate to the rights and interests in land of Aboriginal and Torres Strait Islander people in Australia, and the term is also used to describe the struggle for those rights.

 As of 2020, Aboriginal and Torres Strait Islander peoples’ rights and interests in land are formally recognised over around 40 per cent of Australia’s land mass.
 The recognition of Indigenous rights in land and waters is fundamental to the process of reconciliation.